piliguori/Hunting-the-Bismarck/README.md

 Hunting the Bismarck uses MySql DBMS system to store some informations about the players, such as total score, highest score during a single game and number of won game.

+This project was developed for Telematic Apllications exam (University of Naples Federico II - Computer Engineering) in collaboration with https://github.com/AlfonsoDiMartino and https://github.com/SalvatoreBarone